Swativbhat/notes-app/README.md

 - Add and delete notes dynamically

--Copy the notes content to clipboard
+- Copy the notes content to clipboard

--Real-time title updates and linking
+- Real-time title updates and linking

--Persistent storage using localStorage
+- Persistent storage using localStorage

--Live search functionality for notes by title
+- Live search functionality for notes by title

--Highlighting of notes on interaction
+- Highlighting of notes on interaction

--Responsive and clean UI
+- Responsive and clean UI

 ##Technologies Used
--HTML
+- HTML

--CSS
+- CSS

--JavaScript (ES6)
+- JavaScript (ES6)

 ## Running the App

 1.Clone the repository:

 ```git clone https://github.com/Swativbhat/notes-app.git```

 2.Open index.html in your browser:

 ```cd notes-app```

 ## How it works
--Notes are stored in the browser's localStorage and persist across sessions.
+- Notes are stored in the browser's localStorage and persist across sessions.

--Each note includes a title and content area.
+- Each note includes a title and content area.

--Title links are shown in a sidebar and update as the user edits the titles.
+- Title links are shown in a sidebar and update as the user edits the titles.

--Search input filters the notes in real time.
+- Search input filters the notes in real time.

--Highlighting provides visual feedback for active notes.
+- Highlighting provides visual feedback for active notes.